tenzir/tenzir/web/docs/operators/show.md

 - `schemas` shows all schema definitions for which data is stored at the node.
 - `serves` shows all pipelines with the `serve` sink operator currently available from the `/serve` API endpoint.
-- `types`: shows all known types at a remote node.

 When no aspect is specified, all are shown.